 - The format of the dissertation must follow the “Dissertation Directives” issued by the MCW Graduate School.

 When the student and their Dissertation Director consider the dissertation to be in appropriate form, the student should submit a copy to each member of the Dissertation Committee.
-This should be done a minimum of 2 weeks (14 days) before the scheduled final examination.
-In addition, a dissertation defense announcement should be sent to the Graduate School at least 30 days prior to defense.
-It is the obligation of the student to arrange a time and place on the MU or MCW campus for the final examination.
+This should be done a minimum of 2 weeks (14 days) before the scheduled dissertation defense.
+In addition, a dissertation defense announcement should be sent to the Graduate School at least 30 days prior to the defense.
+It is the obligation of the student to arrange a time and place on the MU or MCW campus for the dissertation defense.
 In addition, it is the obligation of the student to meet all appropriate deadlines as indicated in the MCW and MU Graduate School “Academic Calendar”.
-Students must follow MCW Graduate School rules for dissertation defense and meet all the requirements.
+Students must follow the MCW Graduate School rules for dissertation defense and meet all the requirements.

 There shall be a minimum of 18-month period between advancement to candidacy and dissertation defense.

 A public defense of the dissertation (final oral examination) is conducted after the student has completed all other formal requirements for the PhD degree and has submitted the written dissertation to their Dissertation Committee.
 Although the examination is primarily a defense of the dissertation, it will also include material relevant to the general field in which the dissertation is written, with particular attention to the more recent and significant developments in the field.
-Because the examination is a public defense, it must be scheduled on MU or MCW campus during weekday working hours, avoiding public or religious holidays.
+Because the examination is a public defense, it must be scheduled on the MU or MCW campus during weekday working hours, avoiding public or religious holidays.
 All dissertation defenses will be held in the format of a departmental seminar.
-The student will give a formal presentation of work followed by questions invited from all present.
+The student will give a formal presentation of work, followed by questions invited from all present.
 Immediately following the seminar, the student will meet privately with the Dissertation Committee.
-In this private meeting the Committee will address concerns with the oral presentation and written elements of the dissertation.
+In this private meeting, the Committee will address concerns with the oral presentation and written elements of the dissertation.
+Please note that the BME Department is responsible for setting up the virtual link for any public dissertation defense.

 The student’s Dissertation Director will inform the Chairperson of the Joint Department of BME of the examination outcome.
-The Dissertation Director will also forward this information to the MCW Graduate School in a “Confidential Report of Completion” along with a list of requirements within two weeks after the dissertation defense.
+The Dissertation Director will also forward this information to the MCW Graduate School in a “Committee & Program Director Final Recommendations” along with a list of any recommended modifications to the dissertation within two weeks after the dissertation defense.
 It is assumed that the dissertation will be reviewed and edited until it meets the approval of all the committee members.
 However, when complete consensus seems impossible to achieve, it will be accepted if the Dissertation Director and three other committee members approve.
-Three copies of the completed dissertation along with a completed “Graduate School Degree Completion Checklist” form are then submitted to the MCW Graduate School.
+Three copies of the completed dissertation, along with a completed “Graduate School Degree Completion Checklist” form, are then submitted to the MCW Graduate School.

 10. Time Limitations

-All work for doctoral degrees, including the final examination, must be completed within 7 years from the initial registration in graduate courses.
+All work for doctoral degrees, including the dissertation defense, must be completed within 7 years from matriculation in the Joint Department of BME PhD program.